Team USA basketball: 2019 FIBA World Cup roster, schedule, TV info, where players went to college | NCAA.com

 First round action runs from Aug.
 31-Sept.
 5 while the second round goes from Sept.
 6-9.
 The knockout stage begins Sept.
 10 with quarterfinal games.
 The tournament champion will be decided Sept.
 15. Click here for the full FIBA World Cup schedule.

-Team USA will compete in Group E alongside Turkey, Czech Republic and Japan.
+Team USA started competition in Group E alongside Turkey, Czech Republic and Japan.
 All groups and participating countries can be found here.

 2019 FIBA World Cup: Team USA schedule, TV times